paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2014-02-20-olympic_websites.markdown

 ## Digital Olympics of a Decade Ago
 Ignoring the fact that [sochi2014.ru][15] redirects to a canonical domain of sochi2014.com, it's hard to believe that in 2014, a website with such international reach, financial backing and development timescale is not responsive, particularly given the rationale around the logo.

-{% figure "Website of the Sochi 2014 XXII Olympic Winter Games" %}
+{% figure figure--caption-right "Website of the Sochi 2014 XXII Olympic Winter Games" %}
 {% picture /2014/02/olympic_websites_sochi_2014.png %}
 {% endfigure %}